Joe Henry: 2006 to present

 In June 2014, Henry released his thirteenth album, Invisible Hour.
 It was recorded at his LA home studio, The Garfield House, in 2013 with his regular band of musicians (Jay Bellerose, Jennifer Condos, Levon Henry, Greg Leisz, John Smith, and David Piltch).
 Guests providing backing vocals on the album included The Milk Carton Kids and Lisa Hannigan.
 Paste magazine described it as "11 impossibly beautiful songs" and "Joe Henry's masterpiece".

 In October 2017, Henry released Thrum.

-In June 2019 Joe recorded what was intended to be demos of 13 new songs.
-With only a handful of friends playing in support, Joe entered the studio and tore through these songs with determination and abandon, then went home.
-The next day he listened and understood that something had transpired that was more than he had bargained for; that the songs as recorded sparked an ember that somehow remained bright and alive before him, moving beyond any sense of expectation he may have held.
-These raw and wirey songs together construct Joe's 15th studio album titled "The Gospel According To Water", which was released on November 15, 2019.
+In June 2019, Henry recorded what was intended to be demos of 13 new songs.
+Those demos became his 15th studio album, "The Gospel According To Water", which was released on November 15, 2019.

+Henry was honored with a Lifetime Achievement Award at the 2025 Americana Music Honors & Awards on September 10, 2025.

 Reception

 Henry has been described as "a modest-selling 'critic's darling' with a reputation for pushing the envelope" and who writes "songs [that] don't fit into an easily defined box" and instead is influenced by folk, blues, jazz, rock and country.